whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2024-spring/01-technical-sketching-fusion-360/01-02-technical-sketching-practice-exercises.md

 ---
 title: "01.02 Technical Sketching Assignment"
 date: 2024-01-18T09:00:00Z
-lastmod: 2024-01-04T06:16:35
+lastmod: 2024-01-17T12:33:37
 ---

 ## Assignment Deliverables

-You will upload three separate, scanned, and labeled JPEGs of the following [technical sketching](../../../../drawing/technical-sketching.md) practice exercises:
+You will upload three separate, scanned, and labeled JPEGs of the following the sketching practice exercises:

-1. Page of straight lines
+1. Page filled with straight lines
+    - Label the scanned image as: YYYYMMDD Lastname Firstname page of straight lines.jpg
-2. Isometric Cube with three isometric circles drawn freehand
+2. Freehand isometric cube with three isometric circles
+    - Label the scanned image as: YYYYMMDD Lastname Firstname freehand isometric cube and circles.jpg
 3. Isometric Cube with three isometric circles drawn with T-Square and Compass

-Label the jpg files as:

-- YYYYMMDD Lastname Firstname page of straight lines.jpg
-- YYYYMMDD Lastname Firstname isometric cube and circles freehand.jpg
-- YYYYMMDD Lastname Firstname isometric cube and circles t-square and compass.jpg
+    - Label the scanned image as: YYYYMMDD Lastname Firstname isometric cube and circles t-square and compass.jpg

 ---

-## Instructions
+## Assignment Instructions

 Using loose sheets of paper, <span style="text-decoration: underline;">not</span> in your sketchbooks, do each of the following sketching exercises on your own.